sandrinodimattia/redux-static/README.md

 # Redux Static

 Static initialization for Redux.
-This allows you to define your actions and state in the same way that you define `propTypes` and `defaultProps`.
+This allows you to define your actions and state in the same static way that you define `propTypes` and `defaultProps`.

 Example: